allboatsrise/reservoir-dogs-challenge/README.md

 6. Old alias value should animate out and new alias value should animate in. (basic fade in/out animation is fine)
 7. If there is no name for given alias, write `<unknown>`.

-There is no time limit on this, but take at least a solid hour to work on it.
-Most of the time will probably be spent on getting familiar with languages or libraries, as the actual task is not very complex.
-Pseudo code and general thoughts on what could be done given more time is welcomed in the code.
-Take into account security and edge cases where needed.
+- There is no time limit on this, but take at least a solid hour to work on it.
+- Most of the time will probably be spent on getting familiar with languages or libraries.
+- Pseudo code and general thoughts on what could be done given more time is welcomed in the code.
+- Take into account security and edge cases where needed.

 ## Support
 If there are any questions, you can open an issue or send an email to [Andrej Pavlovic](mailto:apavlovic@allboatsrise.com)